See MapTrack in action

 Real-time updates across shifts

-Summary: Barcode tracking is a simple, scalable way to improve operational accuracy.
+Summary: Barcode tracking provides a simple, scalable way to improve operational accuracy, reduce errors, and enhance real-time communication across hospital departments.

 Applications